 Call your doctor if you have not been able to remove the entire tick.
 Also call if in the days following a tick bite you develop:

 Call 911 if you have any signs of:

 After returning home:

-Bolgiano EB, Sexton J. Tick-Borne Illnesses.
+Bolgiano EB, Sexton J. Tick-borne illnesses.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
-Philadelphia, PA: Mosby Elsevier; 2009:chap 132.
+Philadelphia, PA: Elsevier Mosby; 2009:chap 132.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.